 On the other hand, there are some cases in which you might not need to avail a Thailand long stay visa.
 If you are a medical tourist, for example, a separate process exists.
 Furthermore, holders of work visas and student visas (for university students—Thai language school students are still now allowed) can enter Thailand, and have been able to do so since July 2020.

 The Bottom Line

-The Thailand Special Tourist Visa (STV) isn’t for everyone, but it could be right for you.
-If you’re willing to stay in the Kingdom for a minimum of 90 days and jump through a few—OK, a lot of—hoops, this long-stay tourist visa could be your ticket back into Thailand.
-Although nothing is for sure in Thailand until you’re walking through the pearly (exist) gates at Suvarnabhumi, this seems to be a mostly safe bet.
+The Thailand Special Tourist Visa (STV) is probably a scam, like so many other initiatives the Thai government has proposed since it closed its borders.
+Theoretically, if you’re willing to stay in the Kingdom for a minimum of 90 days and jump through a few—OK, a lot of—hoops, this long-stay tourist visa could be your ticket back into Thailand–if you’re a Chinese property developer masquerading as a tourist, that is.
 Let me know below if you decide to avail this arrangement, and if you have any insights you’d like to share with the rest of us after completing the process!